hopv/syng/README.md

         * [`Interp`](src/Syho/Model/Prop/Interp.agda) for the semantics of all the propositions;
             [`Sound`](src/Syho/Model/Prop/Sound.agda) for the semantic soundness
-            of the logic's pure sequent.
+            and adequacy of the logic's pure sequent.
     + [`Fupd/`](src/Syho/Model/Fupd/) ― **The semantic model and soundness proof
         of the fancy update.**
         * [`Base`](src/Syho/Model/Fupd/Base.agda) for the general fancy update;